Frequently Asked Questions (FAQS)

 Whether you're a high school student applying to college for the first time, or a current Registered Nurse who wishes to pursue an advanced degree, questions will arise during the admissions process.
 For answers to some of the most commonly asked questions, see the FAQs listed by program below.
 If you still have questions, please don't hesitate to contact us using the information provided at the bottom of this page.

 I want to be a Registered Nurse.
-Should I apply to the Traditional BSN (pre-licensure) Program or RN-BSN Completion Program)?
+Should I apply to the Traditional BSN (pre-licensure) Program or Diploma/ADN to BSN Completion Program)?

 The Traditional BSN (pre-licensure) program is for students who are not Registered Nurses.
-The RN-BSN Completion Program is for students who are Registered Nurses and need to complete the BSN.
+The Diploma/ADN to BSN Completion Program is for students who are Registered Nurses and need to complete the BSN.

 Why should I choose MWSU Nursing to obtain a Bachelor's Degree in Nursing (BSN)?